Client-Focused. Experienced.

 Because the mother is the only parent with defaulted custody of a child in California, the father does not have any rights to parenthood unless they establish paternity.
 If the father wishes, they can establish paternity by completing some paperwork.

-If the parents of a child want a simple way of establishing paternity, both parents can complete a Voluntary Declaration of Parentage (VDOP) form and submit it to the state.
-Otherwise, if the father is unwilling to sign the document or cooperate, a court order may be necessary to conduct a blood test to establish paternity.
+In California, there are three ways to establish paternity.
+If the parents of a child want a simple way to do so, they can both complete a Voluntary Declaration of Parentage (VDOP) form and submit it to the state.
+If the alleged father, however, is unwilling to sign the document or cooperate, the legal parent can request a court order to determine parentage.
+Requesting a court order is also necessary if there is uncertainty about who the child’s biological father is; to determine this, genetic testing may be required.

-Determining Child Custody And Child Support When The Parents Never Married
+Determining Child Support When The Parents Never Married

-Before a father can be forced to pay child support or have access to legal custody of their child, they need to establish paternity.
-Once it has been established, however, the process of establishing child support payments and custody is largely similar to a married couple: either the unmarried parents can come to an agreement on their own, or they can go to court for a judge to decide for them.
+Before a father can be forced to pay child support, they need to establish paternity.
+Once it has been established, however, the process of establishing child support payments is largely similar to that of a married couple: either the unmarried parents can come to an agreement on their own or they can go to court for a judge to decide for them.

 Get The Guidance You Need As An Unmarried Parent